ibizaman/haskell-uconfig/README.md

 To download the binary from the github, follow these steps:
 1. Go to the latest github action run
 2. Download the artifact.
-3. Unzip it with `unzip haskell-uconfig.zip`
+3. Unzip it with `unzip uconfig.zip`
-4. set the executable permission bit with `chmod a+x haskell-uconfig/uconfig`
+4. set the executable permission bit with `chmod a+x uconfig`
-5. install it with `cp ./haskell-uconfig/uconfig ~/bin/`
-6. run it with `uconfig ARGS`
+5. run it with `./uconfig ARGS`

 # Usage